-The next luncheon will be Wednesday, October 10, 11:30 am at the Rodeside Grill, 6317 Rostad Circle, Windsor. ( Exit 131 off I-90/94 at hwy 19).
-We have a limit of 28 due to the room size.
-They did not have a menu because they are changing it next month.
+The next luncheon will be Wednesday, November 14, 11:30 am at at Benvenuto’s Italian Grill at 1849 Northport Dr., Madison.
+We have a limit of 25 due to the room size.
 Individual checks will be accepted.
+Sign up on the kiosk by Sunday, November 11th.
+If you signed up and then find you are unable to attend, please contact Janet right away.
 For more information contact Janet Alfonso at alfonso_janet @yahoo.com or call the church office at 222-3833.
-Sign up on the kiosk by Sunday, October 7th

-SAM Walks Are Back – Mark Your Calendars!!
+SAM Walks Are Back – The Next Walk is Tuesday, October 23!!

 McCarthy Youth Park, Sun Prairie, just east of Co.
 Rt.
 N at Co.
 Rt.
 TT